sunnyrainS2/Exercise/paper.md

 ###5.
 Abuse of Domain Name Service (DNS)
 ###6.
 Specialized Malware
 - Electronic Surveillance
+ : capture and record a user's keystrokes and mouse clicks, and also capture network packets or protocol information before it is encrypted for transit over the network
 - Password Harvesters
+ : be able to search a computer for account and password
 - Self-Contained Scam Pages and Dialog Boxes
+ : monitor for connections to specific banking URLs and either display a pop-up window or dialog box, or attempt to overlay the existing web page with a fake one.
 - Account Siphoners
+ : actively steal money from a financial services site by automating a monetary transfer from the victim's account
 - Phishing-Related Malware Examples
  - Bancos
  : one of the oldest and largest categories of phishing malware.
 Bancos monitors IE for specific bank URLs and attempts to capture account information.